 You can use the tax incentive for saving up to 15% of your gross income in the third pillar.
 If you make contributions from your net income, you will receive an income tax refund on that amount in the spring.
 For those earning more than 40,000 euros before taxes, the maximum annual contribution to the third pillar is up to 6,000 euros.

 While there is no obstacle to saving more money in the third pillar, it is not sensible to do so.
 The reason is the logic behind the third pillar tax calculation – in the future, income tax will be automatically deducted from the pension payments, i.e. any money you have saved without receiving a tax refund will effectively be double-taxed when disbursed.
+The only difference is when you start withdrawing money as a fund pension, which is taxed at a 0% rate.

 To make the most of the income tax incentive, it is wise to review exactly what is included in your gross income and how much of your total income from different sources you can save in the third pillar.